Analyzing Functional Data with a Mixture of Covariance Structures Using a Curve-Based Sampling Scheme: Nonlinear Functional Regression Model with Varying Covariance Structures

 In this study, we primarily focus on cases where different states are associated with different covariance structures.
-Hence, we consider the scenario in which the mean functions are zero, i.e., $\mu_{z(t)}(\ve{x}(t))=0$.
-Other mean structures, including concurrent forms of the covariates $\ve{x}(t)$, can also be employed; see, e.g., \citet{ramsay2005functional} and \citet{shi2007gaussian}.
+Hence, we consider the scenario in which the mean functions are zero, i.e. $\mu_{z(t)}(\ve{x}(t))=0$.
+Other mean structures, including concurrent forms of the covariates $\ve{x}(t)$, can also be employed; see e.g., \citet{ramsay2005functional} and \citet{shi2007gaussian}.
+Moreover, for notational simplicity we assume a univariate covariate $\ve{x}(t)$ and consider it as a rescaled time variable, denoted by $t$, i.e., $\ve{x}(t)=t$.
+This setting is particularly useful in our analysis of accelerometer signal data as it allows the model to capture systematic time-related structure in the response trajectory.